Termite Inspections provide property owners valuable termite related information about their property.

 - Led Lenser torch, just to name a few

-Our TPC® Reliable, Trusted, Experienced inspectors are educated in Termite management and building and construction being the key to a thorough inspection & report.
+Our TPC® Reliable, Trusted, Experienced inspectors are educated in Termites, Building & Construction and Termite Management Systems the key to a thorough inspection & report.

 Australian Standards AS3660.2-2017 now recommends a Thermal Camera

 All our inspectors carry a thermal camera as part of our inspection process.
-A Thermal camera is used to assist us to inspect the differentiation of temperatures within the property as Termites build nests in homes and generate heat when large amounts of termites are present, furthermore termites are always on the hunt for moisture.
+A Thermal camera is used to assist us to inspect the differentiation of temperatures within the property as Termites build nests in homes and generate heat when large amounts of termites are present and are always on the hunt for moisture.

-The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and experience that provides our customers with n advantage.
+The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and the inspectors experience that provides our customers with an advantage when engaging TPC.

 The Termite inspection process is more than a Termite Inspection